 As I walk with you in truth”

 The phrase “Divine imagination” within the song refers to the inward human capacity to perceive, reflect, remember, symbolize, contemplate, and receive deeper forms of meaning and relationship.
-In this sense, imagination becomes part of the regenerative process through which the Lord gently reshapes understanding, affection, and perception over time.

 Swedenborg often describes regeneration as an inward process in which the Lord gradually opens and reorders the deeper levels of the mind:

-“When a person is being regenerated, he is brought into a spiritual state… and is led by the Lord as angels are led in heaven.”
+“When a person is being regenerated, he is brought into a spiritual state… and is led by the Lord as angels are led in heaven.” — Arcana Coelestia 3310

-The visual imagery accompanying this song reflects symbolic pathways, ascent, labyrinth-like structures, rivers, chambers, and illuminated landscapes — representing the gradual navigation of the inward life.
+The visual imagery accompanying this song reflects symbolic pathways, ascent, labyrinth-like structures, rivers, chambers, and illuminated landscapes—representing the gradual navigation of the inward life.
 The patterned pathways symbolize both the complexity of the human mind and the possibility that hidden order may exist even within grief, confusion, longing, and struggle.
+Every chamber, pathway, and hidden place within the human heart is known and lovingly guided by Divine Providence toward greater order, freedom, healing, and peace.

-Ultimately, “Come Walk With Me” is an invitation into the inward pathways of regeneration — learning to walk consciously with the Lord through memory, symbolism, healing, longing, conscience, suffering, love, and the gradual reordering of the heart and mind.
+Ultimately, “Come Walk With Me” is an invitation into the inward pathways of regeneration—learning to walk consciously with the Lord through memory, symbolism, healing, longing, conscience, suffering, love, and the gradual reordering of the heart and mind.

 If you are new to the From Confusion to Clarity project and would like to continue exploring these reflections on spiritual growth, inward order, and the gradual integration of truth into life, you may wish to begin with the Start Here page: https://amymartz.blog/